What kinds of water birds can you find in South Dakota?

 Bufflehead Range Map

 Buffleheads are picky nesters, and they will ONLY lay eggs inside of a cavity.
-They almost exclusively use holes that were excavated by Northern Flickers, and on occasion, Pileated Woodpeckers.
-They are losing nest sites due to logging, but they do take readily to properly installed nest boxes.
+They almost exclusively use holes excavated by Northern Flickers and Pileated Woodpeckers.
+They are losing nest sites due to logging, but they do take readily to nest boxes.

 Overall, Buffleheads are more silent than other ducks.
 In late winter to early spring, it’s possible to hear the males make a squeaky whistle.